keniasousa/keniasousa.github.io/_posts/2026-01-03-fifth-discipline-part-1.md

 **The delusion of learning from experience:** When the negative effects of their actions happen elsewhere, they don't know they need to look at cross functional lines to analyze their issues.

-Systems Thinking alone is not enough to become a learning organization, that's why Peter Senge calls it the **Fifth Discipline**, it needs to be integrated.
+What we want to do is to watch out for those behaviours, avoid and solve them with a new way of thinking.
+But, Systems Thinking alone is not enough to help you become a learning organization, that's why Peter Senge calls it the **Fifth Discipline**, it needs to be integrated with other principles.
 Systems Thinking also needs teams willing to:

 1. Build a **shared vision**, a picture of the future that we want to create together.
 Here, there is an important distinction, we're looking to build a vision that fosters commitment rather than compliance.